mmazzariello/la-vie-in-green/Readme.md

 # La vie in green

-La vie in green is an informal community-focused website offers healthy and delicious food inspired by plant-based food.
+La vie in green is an informal community-focused website offering delicious and healthy food inspired by organizing people's nutrition.

 ***La vie in green*** was developed using JavaScript as part of the [Ironhack](https://www.ironhack.com/) developer bootcamp (WebDev-FT-062020) using the RecipePuppy API.